Skip to main content

 • Cost-per-tonne and cost-per-ounce as live numbers.

-The golden metrics.
+The golden metrics, the inputs behind your all-in sustaining cost.
 Per haul road, per truck, per shift, per operator.
 Live, not lagged.
 Under the new sliding-scale royalty regime, the curve is steeper at high gold prices, which means every cedi of avoidable operating leakage hurts more.

 • Mechanical above 85%, physical above 90%, utilisation above 75%.